jckmrrssy/bamazon/README.md

 # Bamazon

-This is an online shopping like application that uses a SQL database for inventory management.
+This is an online shopping-like application that uses a SQL database for inventory management.
 It has three "views" - one for customers, one for managers, and one for a supervisor.

 The app allows customers to purchase items, which are displayed to them with a description and price.
 When a customer makes a purchase, the database will update the inventory accordingly.
 If there are not enough units available to satisfy a customers order, they will receive an error message letting them know.